-Between Sex & Death – A Foray Among Fungi
+Between Sex and Death – A Journey in the Mycosphere

 Yet without fungi, life as we know it would be radically different.
 Fungi regulate the biosphere and support the earth’s ecological functioning.
 They provide us with food, wine and medicine.
 However, in the English-speaking world, the exceptionally few mushrooms with the capacity to dismantle human organs have received disproportionate attention.
 Centuries of mythologies and misunderstanding take time to unravel and redress.

-This seminar delves deep into the fungal kingdom, showcasing the aesthetics of these perplexing yet enchanting organisms, and explores some of their natural and cultural curiosities.
-For further events please visit the events page.
+In this talk Alison will delve deep into fungal realms, showcasing the aesthetics of these perplexing yet enchanting organisms, and explore some of their natural and cultural curiosities.